PanosChatzi/panos-chatz/content/authors/admin/_index.md

 - Visitors
 ---

-Panagiotis Chatzinikolaou is a PhD candidate in exercise physiology at Aristotle University of Thessaloniki.
-His research interests include oxygen delivery, muscle oxygenation, antioxidant supplementation and fatigue.
-He is also passionate about programming with R and implementing computational approaches in exercise biology.
-The title of his PhD project is: "Redox effects of exercise and antioxidant supplementation on fatigue: a quantitative approach".
+I am a PhD candidate in exercise physiology at Aristotle University of Thessaloniki.
+My research interests include oxygen delivery, antioxidant supplementation and fatigue.
+I am also passionate about programming with R and implementing systems biology and computational approaches in exercise biology.
+The title of my PhD project is: "Redox effects of exercise and antioxidant supplementation on fatigue: a quantitative approach".

+For a complete list of my work please check my Resume section.